Where is the host hotel?

 Yes.
 You can change from the half to the full marathon for a $15 upgrade

-as long as the half marathon is not sold out.
-You can NOT switch from the Tobacco Road event to another local race; this is the only race affiliated with our organization and we can not send your registration fee to another company.
+You can NOT switch from the Tobacco Road event to another race; this is the only race affiliated with our organization, and we can not send your registration fee to another company.

 Requests to switch between races must be received by February 17, 2019 (one month before the race).
-However, once the half marathon is sold out, requests to switch into the half will not be accepted.
-No refunds are given for the difference in price.
-Email switch requests to firstname.lastname@example.org.
+However, once your target distance is sold out, requests to switch will not be accepted.
+(Normally, the half marathon sells out before February, but the full has typically not sold out.)
+Email switch requests to email@example.com.